News

 Greenhouse Gas Emissions

-Key sources of GHG emissions are fuel use for farm equipment, electricity use primarily for pumping water, and nitrous oxide emissions associated nitrogen-based fertilizers.
+Key sources of GHG emissions are fuel use for farm equipment, electricity use primarily for pumping water, and nitrous oxide emissions associated with nitrogen-based fertilizers.

 IMPACTS